sqlalchemy/sqlalchemy-collectd/README.rst

 With the above URL, all Python processes that use this URL on a single host will aggregate their connection use statistics under the name ``nova_api``.

+Startup
+^^^^^^^

+After the URL is configured, the vast majority of applications probably need to be restarted for the change to take effect.

+The plugin will transparently spawn a background thread for each individual process that starts up which also connects to the database (don't worry, these work if you are using gevent, eventlet, asyncio, gunicorn, etc.  threads are your friend).

 TODO
 ^^^^